cockroachdb/docs/v21.2/authorization.md

 To change the default privileges on objects that a user creates, use the [`ALTER DEFAULT PRIVILEGES`](alter-default-privileges.html) statement.

-Note that the creator of an object is also the object's [owner](authorization.html#object-ownership).
+The creator of an object is also the object's [owner](authorization.html#object-ownership).
 Any roles that are members of the owner role have `ALL` privileges on the object, independent of the default privileges.
 Altering the default privileges of objects created by a role does not affect that role's privileges as the object's owner.
 The default privileges granted to other users/roles are always in addition to the ownership (i.e., `ALL`) privileges given to the creator of the object.

 For more examples of default privileges, see the examples on the [`SHOW DEFAULT PRIVILEGES`](show-default-privileges.html#examples) and [`ALTER DEFAULT PRIVILEGES`](alter-default-privileges.html#examples) statement pages.